Junior Senior: Hey Hey My My Yo Yo

 Junior Senior released their second album, Hey Hey My My Yo Yo on 24 August 2005 in Japan.
 It was released in the US in 2007.
 The first single from the album was "Itch U Can't Skratch".
 The track "Take My Time" features Cindy Wilson and Kate Pierson of new wave band The B-52's.
 "Take My Time" has also been featured in the PSP video game Lumines II.
+Legendary Motown girl group The Velvelettes provided backing vocals on seven of the album tracks.

-In February 2006 and March 2006 the band held a contest for fans to appear in a music video for their song "Can I Get Get Get".
+In February 2006 and March 2006, the band held a contest for fans to appear in a music video for their song "Can I Get Get Get".
 The song "Can I Get Get Get" has been used on the TV shows Ugly Betty, Cavemen, Castle, Eastbound & Down and was featured in the film What Happens in Vegas.
 This song was also featured on the Nordic edition of Lips as an on-disc song as well as downloadable content worldwide.
 The music video for this song was released on 25 July 2006.

 "Hip Hop a Lula" was featured in a Sears back-to-school commercial in August 2007.
-It was also used extensively in Network Ten Australia's advertising in 2008.
+It was used extensively in Network Ten Australia's advertising in 2008.

 Disbandment

 Mortensen and Laursen announced on their blog that they would split and pursue solo projects on 26 September 2008.
-Both Junior and Senior have launched new projects.
+Both Junior and Senior have since launched new projects.
 In 2008, Mortensen released a 12" single called "Trust Tissue" under the moniker I Scream Ice Cream on Kitsune Records.
 In 2010, Mortensen formed the group MAKE OUT.
-Laursen began working on a debut album, but only released the Big Lucky EP in May 2009.
+Laursen began working on a debut album, which released the Big Lucky EP in May 2009.